 Players who haven't paid their registration fee 24 hours prior to kickoff may not play matches for Glen Eira.
-Applies to all fixtures, tournaments and friendly matches against other clubs.
-Excludes intra-club friendlies.
+Applies to all fixtures and tournaments against other clubs.
+Excludes friendly matches and intra-club friendlies.

 This policy reduces the risk borne by the club by ensuring that players have a basic level of insurance coverage from the associations.
 Section 1.8.2.a. of the FFV’s Rules of Competition states:

 All Players taking the field of play (or training) must be insured through FFV’s Insurer (or as otherwise allowed by FFV).
 The Player’s insurance will be collected by FFV at the time of Player payment for registration via the Club Finance System (refer to the Summary of Cover as posted on FFV Website for policy details).

 The policy also reduces the administrative overhead of chasing unpaid or partially paid players for their fees.